April

 20th April 1911 the Lynching of Will Porter

 Between 1882 and 1968, 4,743 lynchings occurred in the United States.
-And that only accounts for those that were recorded.
-Behind every one of these 4,743 extrajudicial “mob rules” executions, there is indubitably a sick and tragic story – … Continue reading
+And that astonishing figure only accounts for those that were recorded.
+Behind every one of those 4,743 extrajudicial “mob rules” executions, there lies a tragedy – but today we … Continue reading

 21st April 1792 the Execution of Tiradentes

-Two hundred and nineteen years ago today, Joaquim Jose da Silva Xavier – better known as Tiradentes – was hanged in Rio de Janeiro.
-His body was then chopped into pieces, which were displayed along the road between Rio and … Continue reading
+On this day in 1792, Joaquim Jose da Silva Xavier – better known as Tiradentes – was hanged in Rio de Janeiro, his body then chopped into pieces, which were displayed along the road between Rio and Vila Rica.
+His head … Continue reading

 22 April Earth Day